 Recommendation Explanation Introduction of a painting programme Whilst overall quality of the play provision is deemed generally good, several comments from parish council consultation and site visits highlight a lack of a programme for the painting of play equipment.
-In some instances, parish councils cite certain as never having had a refresh of paint.
+In some instances, parish councils cite certain sites as never having had a refresh of paint.
 Consequently, exploring a programme to ensure equipment receives a sufficient level of painting is recommended.
-Consistency of signage As discussed above, the level of signage across sites is variable.
+As discussed above, the level of signage across sites is variable.
 Many sites lack the basic information which should be presented.
-There is also a wide variety in the design and style of signage.
+Consistency of signage There is also a wide variety in the design and style of signage.
 Reviewing further the current signage at sites is recommended to ensure a consistent design and approach.
-The priority should be at those sites with play equipment necessitating additional information for safety reasons (i.e. skate parks such as Swadlincote Skate Park, Newhall Park and etc).
-Ownership/maintenance ce For most sites it is understood who is responsible for the
+The priority should be at those sites with play equipment necessitating additional information for safety reasons (i.e. skate parks such as Swadlincote Skate Park, Newhall Park etc).